 The health teachings and initiatives of the Adventist church are rooted in a combination of biblical teachings, EGW’s guidance, and evidence-based scientific health principles.
 Her early insights and emphasis on holistic well-being have enduringly influenced the health-related beliefs and practices of the Adventist church.
 However the Adventist Health message is specific to the Adventist tradition, and different cultures and religions might interpret health principles in various ways.
 This panoramic look at the Adventist Health message origins, principles, and EGW's contributions provides valuable insights into how biblical teachings intersect with health concerns in today's world.

 The Adventist church has also established many hospitals, schools, and other healthcare facilities throughout the world, primarily, however, in the United States of America (USA).
-Such an invested interest in the health of the mind, body and soul led not only to the establishment of hospitals (previously known as sanatoriums) but also to many epidemiological research investigations into the correlations between religion and health.
+Such an invested interest in the health of the mind, body, and soul led not only to the establishment of hospitals (previously known as sanatoriums) but also to many epidemiological research investigations into the correlations between religion and health.
 The Adventist community in Loma Linda, California, has since been inducted into the 'Blue Zone' category, where people of a certain religio-cultural and geodemographical deposition live up to ten years longer than the average population.

 Unveiling the Adventist Lifestyle: How Healthy Habits Impact Disease Risk Factors